Discourse 2

 Conversely, the vapor at D is hotter because its particles are much more compressed and only slightly less agitated.

-This is because they are more aligned in moving in the same direction.
-This prevents them from shaking the small parts of other bodies as much.
+• This is because they are more aligned in moving in the same direction.

 This is like how a strong wind that always blows in the same direction does not shake the leaves and branches of a forest as much as a weaker one that is less steady.

-• impetuous [fast] winds are usually cold
+• violent winds are cold

-• warm winds are usually slow
+• warm winds are fast